jni/halfway-to-i2k-skimage-napari/tutorial/02_segmentation_and_measuring.md

 - zoom with scroll, pan with click and drag
 - try clicking on the 👁️ icon on each layer in the layer list to make them invisible or visible again
-- try alt-clicking on the icon: this makes every other layer invisible
+- ~~try alt-clicking on the icon: this makes every other layer invisible~~ (coming soon to a viewer near you)
+- try selecting different layers in the layer list, hovering the cursor over the image, and looking at the *status bar* on the bottom left
 - try changing the opacity, colormap, or interpolation on a layer
 - try turning on "grid mode", from the group of buttons at the bottom-left of the viewer.
 - *select* the labels layer, click on the paintbrush tool, and tweak the segmentation where the two labels meet.